 The chart below shows the total number of CFH positions and the number of investors holding them.

 If as part of bankruptcy, you chose not to continue paying premiums for the policy in which you had invested and, you did not hold your investment in an IRA account, then you received units (think of them as shares of stock) in the Trust.
 Even if you did decide to continue paying premiums and became a CFH (Continuing Fractional Holder) you received units equal to 5% of the face amount of your investment.
 So everyone who did not hold their investment in an IRA account was issued PHT units.
 Holders of units will receive periodic payments from the Trust under what we call a general distribution.
+The Trust made its first general distribution on November 11, 2019 and continues to make general distributions as excess funds are available.
+The details of each distribution can be found on our Distributions page.

 Because each distribution costs money as to each check issued, if you were calculated to receive less than $10 then no check was sent to you.
 However, that amount will accrue and will be paid in the next distribution if the total exceeds $10.
 You didn’t lose the money, its payment is just deferred until the amount is worth the check and mailing costs.
 The out of pocket cost to the Trust to make a general distribution to unit holders is approximately $15,000 each time a distribution is made.